myacampbell12/MCA-2023/week9.md

 ### Task 2: Compute and visualise features with histograms

-<b> Histogram for 'Look What You Made Me Do'
+<b> Chromagram Histogram for 'Look What You Made Me Do'
 ![lwymmd](lwymmd_analysis.png)

-Histogram for 'Red (Taylor's Version)'
+<b> Chromagram Histogram for 'Red (Taylor's Version)'
 ![red](red_analysis.png)

-Histogram for 'cardigan'
+<b> Chromagram Histogram for 'cardigan'
 ![cardigan](cardigan_analysis.png)

-By looking at the Chroma feature, I can see many significant differences between the tracks that I had anticipated after listening to each track:
+<i> By looking at the Chroma feature, I can see many significant differences between the tracks that I had anticipated after listening to each track:
 - One difference is
 - Another difference is
 - A final difference is